Swedz/Little-Big-Redstone/src/main/resources/assets/little_big_redstone/guide/floppy_disks.md

 it, given that you have the logic components and redstone bits necessary.
 Items in [Logic Arrays](logic_arrays.md) count as items in your inventory for the sake of installing circuits.
 The items required to install the circuit will display above the hotbar when looking at a microchip with a floppy disk in hand.

+Circuits can be saved and loaded to and from your local computer too!
+Open the menu for this by pressing **<KeyBind id="key.use" />** while holding a floppy disk (and not looking at a microchip).
+The "Save" button will save the currently stored circuit to a file with the name you provide in the "Circuit Name" text box.
+The "Load" button will load the circuit from the file with the name provided in the "Circuit Name" text box.
+If there is not an existing file for this name, the "Load" button will not be clickable.
+Saved circuits are stored in the **/little_big_redstone/microchips** directory in your game directory.
+These files are accessible across worlds and servers.